ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 <img src={require('./images/sparse-primary-indexes-03b.png').default} class="image"/>

 :::note
-- The last index entry (‘mark 1082’ in the diagram below) is storing the maximum values for the primary key columns of granule 1082 from the diagram above.

-- Index entries (index marks) are not based on specific rows from our table but on granules.
-E.g. for index entry ‘mark 0’ in the diagram above there is no row in our table where <font face = "monospace">UserID</font> is <font face = "monospace">240.923</font> and <font face = "monospace">URL</font> is <font face = "monospace">"goal://metry=10000467796a411..."</font>, instead, there is a granule 0 for the table where within that granule the minimum UserID vale is <font face = "monospace">240.923</font> and the minimum URL value is <font face = "monospace">"goal://metry=10000467796a411..."</font> and these two values are from separate rows.

-- The primary index file is completely loaded into the main memory.
+The primary index file is completely loaded into the main memory.
 If the file is larger than the available free memory space then ClickHouse will raise an error.
 :::